kyletolle/talks/dbs_and_devs/index.md

 # Locks, cont.

-To prevent a long table lock
+To prevent a long table lock:

 - Add a column that allows null values
   - Table is only locked for a short time
 - Update each row to have a default value
   - This will lock each row for a short time
 - Update the column to not allow null values
-  - Since each column already has
+  - Since each column already has a value, the lock is released quickly
 ------